pizza-beep/Felsker/README.md

 # megapackPlugin
 - A 3GX Plugin for Minecraft 3DS' Modpack (Modernization Megapack)
-- Configures hidden settings for mc3ds.
+- Tools, fun codes, configs, and hidden settings for mc3ds.